 Reservation considerations.
 We require a 3 night minimum for the major holidays - Memorial Day, 4th of July land Labor Day.
 Beginning in the 2020 season we do not do checkins on Sunday.
 However, if you are on site and want to extend over Sunday night all you have to do is let us know in advance or during your stay.
-Due to COVID many of our weddings were postponed into 2021 so many weekends during May, June, September and October are not available for camping.
-So if one weekend is booked looked to another weekend or you might consider a mid-week - Monday - Thursday visit.
+If one weekend is booked looked to another weekend or you might consider a mid-week - Monday - Thursday visit.

 This is a family private owned small campground (16 sites only) located on the outskirts of Placerville.
 The property features 86.5 secluded Tahoe like acres with beautiful year-round Weber Creek.
 The camp sites are placed along the creek or the bluff overlooking the creek.We have traditional dirt camping, platforms with canvas tents and glamping tents for those that want the comforts of home.Our hallmark is our family teepee!We are all about tent camping – we do not allow travel trailers, campers or van camping (THE ONLY EXCEPTION IS CAMPER VANS IN #14).